-- Before surgery: Walking, running, cycling and strength exercises are great examples of how to build fitness before surgery. - Recommendations: Refer to prehabilitation (if available) - After surgery: Take pain control as advised.
+- Before surgery: Walking, running, cycling and strength exercises are great examples of how to build fitness before surgery. - Recommendations: Refer to prehabilitation (if available) or physiotherapist. - After surgery: Take pain control as advised.
 Start by marching on the spot and then build to regular walks on the ward.
-Once home, build up daily walks at a pace where you feeling slightly out of breath but are still able to talk. - Movement: Do range of movement exercises as prescribed by the physiotherapy team. - Swimming: Consider silicone prosthesis rather than 'softies' for swimming as 'softies' tend to move around. - Strength training: After 6 weeks, low level strength training can begin.
-Encourage to start at a lower than normal level and build up slowly. - Surgical recommendations: Follow advice from the surgical team regarding returning to contactg sports or heavy lifting after surgery.
+Once home, build up daily walks at a pace where you feeling slightly out of breath but are still able to talk. - Movement: Do range of movement exercises as prescribed by the physiotherapy team to support recovery. - Strength training: After 6 weeks, low level strength training can begin.
+Encourage to start at a lower than normal level and build up slowly. - Surgical recommendations: Follow advice from the surgical team regarding returning to contacting sports or heavy lifting after surgery.